 After Nashville, we detoured over to Lynchburg, VA for a few days so my mom could visit with an old friend that lives there.
 There isn’t a whole lot to do in that area, so I visited coffee shops quite a bit.
 I found a killer place called the White Hart Cafe with great coffee, atmosphere, and a big food menu.
 I really wish I had a local place like that, I’d be there all the time.

 I’ve been out of work for two years now.
 It feels crazy to say that; even with some fun things and personal work I’ve done, the time just seemed to evaporate.
 Financially things are fine for me, which I’m very grateful for given a lot of people are struggling.
-With stock market increases, my net worth has actually gone up almost 50% in the two years I’ve been (voluntarily) unemployed.
+With stock market increases, my net worth has actually gone up about 50% in the two years I’ve been (voluntarily) unemployed.
 My cash flow is on target with my predictions from January.